 She has a Diploma in Management and Human Resource Management from the Institute of Public Administration.

 Mary served as a Board member of the Nursing and Midwifery Board (An Bord Altranais) Ireland from 1998 to 2002.
 She also served as a Board member of the Scoil San Carlos, Confey, Leixlip from 2012 to 2015.
 She was also a Board member of Our Lady’s Children’s Hospital, Crumlin, from 2011 to 2017.

 She is currently on the Board of the Friends of St Brigid’s Hospice and Homecare Service, Curragh, Co.
 Kildare.

-Mary is Age & Opportunity’s Company Secretary and Chair of our Finance, Governance, HR, Quality and Safety Committee.
+Mary is Age & Opportunity’s Company Secretary and Chair of our Finance, Governance, HR, Quality, Safety and Nominations Committee.

-Tony is a member of Age & Opportunity’s Audit Committee and a member of our Go for Life Advisory Group.
+Tony is also a member of Age & Opportunity’s Audit and Risk Committee.

 Catherine Marshall is a curator and art historian.
 She was the founding head of collections at the Irish Museum of Modern Art (1995-2007) and has curated exhibitions of modern and contemporary Irish and Outsider art throughout Ireland, the USA and China and was guest curator for the Mayo Collaborative’s 1916 commemorative exhibition in 2016.

 She has lectured in the History of Art at Trinity College, Dublin, The National College of Art and Design, and University College Dublin and acted as adviser to the Arts Council’s Touring Experiment 2007-9.